|

 Salt and Pepper

-In a large bowl, combine two tablespoons of oil, one tablespoon of lemon juice,
+In a large bowl, combine two tablespoons of oil, one tablespoon of lemon

-and mix thoroughly to coat;
+pieces and mix thoroughly to coat; cover, and let marinate for 30

-cover, and let marinate for 30 minutes.
-After marinating, drain the marinade and pat-dry lamb pieces.
+minutes.
+After marinating, drain the marinade and pat-dry lamb

-In a processor,
+In a processor, blend

-blend chopped onion, garlic, ginger, fresh red chilies, cumin and curry
+chopped onion, garlic, ginger, fresh red chilies,

-powder, asafetida, and turmeric into a smooth paste.
-In a non-stick pan
+cumin and curry powder, asafetida, and turmeric into a smooth

-heat two tablespoons of oil.
-Add dried red chilies and fry till dark.
-Add
+paste.
+In a non-stick pan heat two tablespoons of oil.
+Add dried

-spice paste; fry for another few minutes until the oil starts to separate
+red chilies and fry till dark.
+Add spice paste; fry for another few minutes

-from the spices.
-Transfer
+until the oil starts to separate from the spices.
+Transfer marinated

-some broth or water to moisten, if it starts to burn.
-Add green peas and green onions; stir
+require some broth or water to moisten, if it starts to burn.
+Add green peas

-for another two minutes.
-Adjust seasoning with salt and pepper.
-Drain excess
+and green onions; stir for another two minutes.
+Adjust seasoning with salt

-oil, if necessary.
-Serve with stir-fried vegetables and rice or roti (flat
+and pepper.
+Drain excess oil, if necessary.
+Serve with stir-fried vegetables

 Keema Bhutuwa